Bachelor of Graphic Design

 Overview

-Why study communication design at RMIT?
+Why study graphic design at RMIT?

 I got to try different kinds of design: branding design, packaging, typography, screen design, even exhibition design.
 Learning all of them allowed me to discover my interests and specialise in areas I wanted to further explore.